 Day 4 – Takayama to Nagoya

 Do the Higashiyama Walking Course in the morning, passing through the many temples and shrines and ending at the castle ruins.
 The path is around 3.5 kilometers long so allot around 2 to 3 hours – inclusive of stops.
+One of the notable stops is the former castle ruins located in Shiroyama Park.

 Afterwards, head to Nagoya.
 You have two options from Takayama – either the train or the bus.
 Unless you have the JR Pass, a single ticket on the train costs around 6,000+ Yen so it’s more worthwhile to take the bus (around 2,980 Yen) which gets you to Nagoya for the same amount of time.